 Two months have passed since I left Germany and said goodbye to my parents and friends for five months.
 A lot has happened since my „First Impressions“ blog post and I collected many new experiences while teaching and living in Laos.

-My two main tasks are teaching my English-tandem teacher Ms Bounpheng at Ban Phang Heng primary school and teaching the “Mopsies” (preschoolers) in the morning, since Jessica, who taught the preschoolers before, left in the middle of November.
+My two main tasks are teaching my English-tandem teacher Ms Bounpheng at Ban Phang Heng primary school and teaching the “Mopsies” (preschoolers) in the morning, since Jessica, who taught the preschoolers before, had to leave in mid-November.

-During the first month I observed Ms Bounpheng’s lessons and offered her linguistic and methodological help when she needed it.
+During the first month I observed Ms Bounpheng’s lessons and offered linguistic and methodological help when she needed it.
 In our tandem-teacher lessons we practise vocabulary, grammar, and pronunciation together.
 In the afternoon I do the “Activity Time” with the children in the yard of the school.
 We sing, dance, and play games in English together.
-My fourth task is managing the Lending Library where the teachers can borrow diverse teaching materials and also books for their free time.
+My fourth task is managing the Lending Library, where the teachers can borrow diverse teaching materials and also all sorts of novels for their free time.

 The other teams already did a lot of work, which you can see when you observe the English lessons of the teachers these days.
 To counteract the usual frontal teaching techniques, they now use many techniques that they learnt from the former teams.
 I am always very happy when Ms Bounpheng does „Singlish“ with the children because they have a lot of fun when they can move and do something different than just sitting and copying from the board whilst using the English language.

 There are many reasons why the teachers cannot use all the techniques that we are taught to use in Germany.

 First: There are around 35-45 children in each class in primary school, which makes it really hard to create material for everyone, as the school cannot cover the printing costs (there is therefore no photocopier for the teachers).
 It also makes it totally impossible to take differentiating notes of the children who are slower and those who work really fast.